rajgoel/course-machine-learning/06-lecture/slides.md

 ---

-## Graphs representation
+## Graph representation

 User-item relationships can be represented by a [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph).

 ![Image](06-lecture/bipartite_graph.svg)

-Interactions (e.g., ratings) between users and items are represented by an edge between the respective nodes with an **edge weight** indicating the level of interaction.

 > [!NOTE]
+> Interactions (e.g., ratings) between users and items are represented by an edge between the respective nodes with an **edge weight** (not shown) indicating the level of interaction.

+---

+## Main idea

-> The structure of the bipartite graph can be used by a GNN to learn similarities between different nodes.
+The main idea of using GNN for recommender systems is to learn similarities between

+- users and users,
+- items and items, and
+- users and items.

+> [!NOTE]
+> Depending on use-case the recommendation will be the user or item with the largest similarity.

 ---